Lavar Scott: ARCA

 On January 13, 2023, it was announced that Scott would drive full-time in the ARCA Menards Series East and part-time in the main ARCA Menards Series (as a result of the East Series having four combination races with the main Series) in 2023, driving the No. 6 car for Rev Racing.
 He would also compete in one non-combination main ARCA race in the season-opener at Daytona, replacing Andrés Pérez de Lara in Rev's No. 2 car due to Pérez de Lara, the full-time driver of that car, still being seventeen and therefore ineligible to run the race.
 In December 2023, it was revealed Scott would compete full-time in the main ARCA Menards Series for Rev Racing in the No. 6 Chevrolet in 2024.
 During the 2024 season, Scott would have eleven top-fives and fifteen top-tens, finishing second in the point standings.
 Running full-time again with Rev Racing in the No. 6 Chevrolet in 2025, Scott would finish second in the point standings again with eleven top-fives and sixteen top-tens.

-Xfinity Series
+O'Reilly Auto Parts Series

 In July 2025, it was announced that Scott would attempt to make his NASCAR Xfinity Series debut, driving in two events for Alpha Prime Racing.